mir-dataset-loaders/mirdata/CONTRIBUTING.md

 dataset which is necessary for the loading and validating functionalities of `mirdata`.
 In particular, indexes contain information about the files included in the dataset, their location and checksums.

-The index is a json file with the mandatory top-level keys `version` and `metadata` and at least one of the optional top-level keys `tracks`, `multitracks` or `records`, explained below.
+The index is a json file with the mandatory top-level key `version` and at least one of the optional top-level keys `tracks`, `multitracks` or `records`, explained below.
+The index can also optionally have the top-level key `metadata`, but it is not required.
 Scripts used to create the dataset indexes are in the [scripts](https://github.com/mir-dataset-loaders/mirdata/tree/master/scripts) folder.
 For a standard example, see the script used to make the [Example index](https://github.com/mir-dataset-loaders/mirdata/blob/master/scripts/make_ikala_index.py).